huggingface/hub-docs/docs/hub/datasets-adding.md

 You may want to convert your files to these formats to benefit from all the Hub features.
 Other formats and structures may not be recognized by the Hub.

+### Which file format should I use?

+For most types of datasets, Parquet is the recommended format due to its efficient compression and fast read speed.
+Alternatively, CSV or JSON Lines/JSON can be used for non-nested tabular data.
+Although easy to parse, compared to Parquet, these formats require more space and are slower to read, so using them for data larger than several GBs is not recommended.
+Parquet is less efficient for storing images and audio, so uploading raw files is better in that case.
+For large scale image and audio datasets, [WebDataset](https://github.com/webdataset/webdataset) should be preferred over raw image and audio files to avoid the overhead of accessing individual files.

 ### Dataset Viewer

 The [Dataset Viewer](./datasets-viewer) is useful to know how the data actually looks like before you download it.